At a Glance

 - alcohol withdrawal

-- arthroses and certain skin diseases (vitiligo)
+- joint and cartilage health and certain skin conditions (vitiligo)

 One capsule contains 500 mg DL-phenylalanine in pharmaceutical grade.

 In normal cases take 1 – 3 capsules a day with plenty of fluid.